FoundationDB/fdb-kubernetes-operator/docs/design/three_datahall.md

 ```

 The `topologySpreadConstraints` above ensures that all Pods are evenly spread across the different `topology.kubernetes.io/zone` and must be set by the operator.
-If a regional cluster contains more than 3 AZ and a user only want to use 3 specific AZs the user has to define a `NodeAffinity`:
+If a regional cluster contains more than 3 AZ and a user only want to use 3 specific AZs the user has to define an additional `NodeAffinity`:

 ```yaml
   affinity: